po1sigala/live/01-Class-Content/02-Advanced-CSS/01-Activities/22-Stu_Wireframing/README.md

 ![Example of a finished wireframe for a form](./Images/01-wireframe-form-completed.png)

-Open [Google Slides](https://docs.google.com/presentation/u/0/?tgif=d) and create elements using the tools highlighted in the image below:
+* Navigate to [Google Slides](https://docs.google.com/presentation/u/0/?tgif=d) and create a new presentation using the blank template.

+* Using the tools highlighted in the image below, create a wireframe that includes all the elements we need for our project.

 ![Google slide tools highlighted with an orange box](./Images/02-google-slides-tool-highlight.png)